Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: Introduction

 \section{Introduction}

-There are a subset of massive stars, known as luminous blue variables (LBVs), that appear to experience violent eruptions (see the review by, e.g., \citeauthor{humphreys_luminous_1994} \citeyear{humphreys_luminous_1994}), some of which are spectroscopically similar to Type IIn supernovae (SNe, \citeauthor{schlegel_new_1990} \citeyear{schlegel_new_1990}; \citeauthor{filippenko_optical_1997} \citeyear{filippenko_optical_1997}) due to their moderate line widths (v$_{ej} \lesssim$ 2000 km s$^{-1}$).
+There are a subset of massive stars that appear to experience violent eruptions, some of which are spectroscopically similar to Type IIn supernovae (SNe, \citeauthor{schlegel_new_1990} \citeyear{schlegel_new_1990}; \citeauthor{filippenko_optical_1997} \citeyear{filippenko_optical_1997}) due to their moderate line widths (v$_{ej} \lesssim$ 2000 km s$^{-1}$).
 The brightest of these eruptions are not easily distinguishable from the faintest SNe, leading to the term SN ``impostor" \citep{van_dyk_possible_2002} and the potential for misclassification.
-The only certain difference between the most luminous eruptions and the least luminous SNe is that LBV eruptions are non-terminal.
-LBV eruptions remain poorly understood and so accurate classification of these events is critical to understanding outburst mechanisms and rates.
+The only certain difference between the most luminous eruptions and the least luminous SNe is that these eruptions are non-terminal.
+These eruptions remain poorly understood and so accurate classification of these events is critical to understanding outburst mechanisms and rates.

 Two of the of the most famous examples are SN 1954J in NGC 2403 and SN 1961V in NGC 1058.
-SN 1954J was originally classified as an SN but was later identified as the LBV V12 and reclassified as an eruption \citep{tammann_stellar_1968}.
+SN 1954J was originally classified as an SN but was later identified as the luminous blue variable (LBV) V12 and reclassified as an eruption \citep{tammann_stellar_1968}.
 The progenitor remained fairly quiescent at M$_B \approx -$6.6 mag until it became highly variable a few years prior to its eruption, sometimes fluctuating by as much as two magnitudes over a few days.
 The peak of the transient was not observed due to its proximity to the Sun.
 When next observed, its magnitude had increased from M$_B$ $\approx -$8.5 mag to M$_B$ $\approx -$11.3 mag before settling at M$_B \approx -$5.6 mag, a full magnitude fainter than the progenitor \citep{tammann_stellar_1968}.
 The survivor never regained its pre-eruption luminosity and has not significantly varied since the eruption \citep{smith_post-eruption_2001, van_dyk_supernova_2005, kochanek_unmasking_2012, humphreys_tale_2017}. \citet{van_dyk_supernova_2005} resolved the region around SN 1954J into four stars (see Fig. \ref{fig:field}) and identified star 4 as the most likely survivor candidate due to its strong H$\alpha$ emission.
 Follow-up spectroscopy by \citet{humphreys_tale_2017} shows no significant change in the H$\alpha$ emission between 2014 and 2017.

 SN 1961V was originally classified as a ``Type V" supernovae \citep{zwicky_ngc_1964}, and its true nature remains disputed.
 The progenitor of SN 1961V was one of the brightest stars in NGC 1058.
 Pre-transient, it had M$_B\approx -$12 mag until brightening to M$_B\approx -$14 mag around a year prior to the peak.
 In the following months it brightened to M$_B\approx -$16 mag before reaching a peak at M$_B\approx -$18 mag in December 1961.
 The star's brightness decreased over a few months before briefly plateauing at M$_B\approx -$13 mag and then fading to M$_B\approx -$11.5 mag where it remained for 4 years until dropping below the point of visibility in 1968 (see the various summaries in \citeauthor{goodrich_sn_1989} \citeyear{goodrich_sn_1989}; \citeauthor{humphreys_luminous_1994} \citeyear{humphreys_luminous_1994}; \citeauthor{humphreys__1999}\citeyear{humphreys__1999}; \citeauthor{kochanek_supernova_2011} \citeyear{kochanek_supernova_2011}; \citeauthor{smith_luminous_2011} \citeyear{smith_luminous_2011}).